x Graptoveria 'Fred Ives' f. variegata

 Accepted Scientific Name

-x Graptoveria 'Fred Ives' f. variegata is a variegated form of the very popular x Graptoveria 'Fred Ives'.
-It produces rosettes, up to 12 inches (30 cm) in diameter of variegated waxy leaves up to 6 inches (15 cm) long.
-Leaves are green, flushed blue-grey, later brown and variegated with creamy-white and yellow.
+x Graptoveria 'Fred Ives' f. variegata is a variegated form of the very popular hybrid x Graptoveria 'Fred Ives'.
+It produces rosettes, up to 12 inches (30 cm) in diameter, of variegated waxy leaves that grow up to 6 inches (15 cm) long.
+Leaves are green, flushed blue-grey, later brown, and variegated with creamy-white and yellow.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).